yimpyomp/DSAT-Trimmer/README.md

     * Open an issue on this repository
     * Lmk next time you see me at work

+### Changelog:
-### Changelog: _eMFdTrimmer v1.0.0_
+* _eMFdTrimmer v1.0.0_
     * Fix bug causing some questions and/or their associated answer choices to not be included when running on to a new page
     * Implement version/display system
+* _eMFdTrimmer v1.0.1_
+    * Fix bug causing unnecessary pages to be added to trimmed PDF when ensuring questions with answer choices that run on to next page are included